-If this is the first time you’re seeking addiction treatment, you may be wondering if you truly need substance abuse treatment.
+If this is the first time you’re seeking addiction treatment, you may wonder if you truly need substance abuse treatment.
 It’s never too early or too late to begin addiction treatment.
 Substance abuse/addiction can quickly become a deadly medical emergency if not treated early.

 Here are some signs that addiction treatment services may be a good next step for you.

-- Isolating yourself from friends and family in order to use it in privacy.
-You may isolate your usage enough that friends and family are not truly aware of your addiction.
+- Isolating yourself from friends and family to use it in privacy.
+You may isolate your usage enough that friends and family are unaware of your addiction.

-- Getting into financial trouble or assuming large amounts of debt in order to purchase illicit drugs and alcohol.
+- Getting into financial trouble or assuming large amounts of debt to purchase illicit drugs and alcohol.

 - Losing your job, family, property, and other relationships due to substance abuse.

 - Hiding your substance abuse from others.
 Becoming extremely angry and confrontational when asked about your usage habits.

 - Feeling extreme feelings of shame and guilt when using.